 Prayer at Tantur

 The Tantur Chapel is a space that provides for the spiritual needs of our group participants, scholars, and guests.
-It is a spacious, simple, white-walled room that includes an altar hewn from a single boulder of Jerusalem stone, a sacristy, and service preparation room which includes the necessary liturgical supplies for most Catholic, Orthodox, and Protestant services.
+It is a spacious, simple, white-walled room that includes an altar hewn from a single boulder of Jerusalem stone, a sacristy and service preparation room which includes the necessary liturgical supplies for most Catholic, Orthodox, and Protestant services.
 Program participants, residents, local Jerusalemites, and even some faith communities often use the Chapel for denomination specific services as well as joining in our regular ecumenical evening prayer services.
-Adjacent to the Chapel are two prayer rooms that offer more quiet and seclusion, if desired.

-Tantur has formed partnerships with several communities, such as Taizé, Bruderhof, and Chemin-Neuf, that assist us in providing the richness of ecumenical prayer styles and ecumenical formational experiences.
+Tantur has formed partnerships with several communities, such as Taizé and Chemin-Neuf, that assist us in providing the richness of ecumenical prayer styles and ecumenical formational experiences.
 Our Ecumenical Evening Prayer is the spiritual heart of the Tantur community.
-For 30 minutes, six days a week, the whole Tantur community is invited to attend, participate in, and lead this time of prayer.
+For 30 minutes, five days a week, the whole Tantur community is invited to attend, participate in, and lead this time of prayer.

 Prayer and Excursions